Installation

 Environment variables

-The following environment variable will need to be setup in order for Editor to find the Glasswall camera libraries:
+The following environment variable will need to be set up in order for Editor to find the Glasswall camera libraries:

 QT_PLUGIN_PATH=...: Where ... is the full path to the directory containing the Editor and Editor camera libraries.